top of page

 RB | AUBURN | 5’10 | 209

-Strengths: Martinez is a big and physical back.
-It’s evident on tape that he plays with a unique patience, allowing blocks to develop, and immediately attacking the hole.
-He’s got a bruising frame and can really punish people downhill.
-Martinez has solid contact balance and agility for his size Weaknesses: He lacks true speed, and may struggle getting out to the edge or generating big plays.
-Additionally, Martinez won’t provide much versatility Bottom Line: Martinez has the size and agility to be an early-down back, capable of producing in short-yardage situations and the red zone.
+Strengths: Martinez is a big, physical back who runs with noticeable patience—he allows blocks to develop before hitting the hole with authority.
+With a bruising frame, he excels at punishing defenders downhill.
+Martinez also shows solid contact balance and surprising agility for his size.
+Weaknesses: He lacks true top-end speed and may struggle to get to the edge or generate explosive plays.
+Additionally, he doesn’t offer much in terms of versatility.
+Bottom Line: Martinez has the size and agility to serve as an early-down back, particularly effective in short-yardage and red-zone situations.

 James Conner